Learned iterative networks: An operator learning perspective: Learned Gradient Networks

-The formulation presented in \eqref{eq:LearnedGradient_withL2} leaves the freedom to choose suitable parametrisations for neural operator $\NNOp_\NNparam$ to realise the mapping between the spaces $\RecSpace\times\RecSpace\to\RecSpace$.
-This choice largely depends also on the discretisation of $\RecSpace$, that means, if we treat $\RecSpace$ as a function space, then a neural operator such as \acp{FNO} are a suitable choice.
+\paragraph{Implementation} The formulation presented in \eqref{eq:LearnedGradient_withL2} leaves the freedom to choose suitable architectures for the neural updating operators $\NNOp_\NNparam$ that are $\RecSpace$-valued mappings defined on $\RecSpace\times\RecSpace$.

+This choice largely depends also on the discretisation of $\RecSpace$, that means, if we treat $\RecSpace$ as a function space, then a neural operator such as \acp{FNO} can be a suitable choice.
 Whereas, for classic discretisations in $\Real^{n\times n}$ it is common to apply a \ac{CNN} or related architectures.

-For example, the original implementation presented in \cite{Adler:2017aa} is using a \ac{CNN}.
+For example, the original implementation presented in \cite{Adler:2017aa} unrolls $N=10$ iterations and uses \acp{CNN} as neural updating networks.
 The updates follow a residual formulation as in \eqref{eq:residual_gradientNet}, where each neural network $\NNOp_{\NNparam_k}$ is a simple 3-layer \ac{CNN} with 32 channels.
-It should be noted, that this architectural choice is similar to ResNet architectures \cite{He2016ResNet}.
-A total number of $N=10$ iterations was trained using a fully supervised loss.
+It should be noted, that this architectural choice is similar to \ac{ResNet} architectures \cite{He2016ResNet}.

-\begin{remark} While the use of the forward operator $\FwdOp$ is essential for domain adaptation and allows for the use of smaller networks, it introduces a large computational overhead to the training.
-Additionally, this also necessitates the use of specialised scientific software for the evaluation of $\FwdOp$ and can provide a conceptual challenge.
-We will discuss these aspects further in Section \ref{sec:implementation}. \end{remark}
+Finally, the use of the forward operator $\FwdOp$ is essential for domain adaptation in the context of solving inverse problems.
+This allows for the use of smaller networks and improves generalisation, but it also introduces a large computational overhead to the training.
+Additionally, the software for the evaluation of $\FwdOp$ also needs to be seamlessly integrated with whatever framework one uses for deep learning.
+The notion of seamless means in particular that differentiable programming works as expected and this can in itself become challenging.
+We will discuss these aspects further in Section~\ref{sec:implementation}.